RRemelgado/rsMove/README.md

 <p align="center"><sub>Figure 7 - Location of region 34 (in blue) and a zoom in of the same region (bottom right) showing the samples that compose this region (in red).</sub></p>

 <br>

+### Bug reports & contact

+For bug reports, please use <a href="https://github.com/RRemelgado/rsMove/tree/master">https://github.com/RRemelgado/rsMove/tree/master</a>).
+Feature requests and other contributions are also welcome.